 AB506 Resources for your House of Worship

 Here’s a helpful guide to understanding AB506 compliance requirements for churches and youth service organizations in California.
-The new California legislation (AB506) requires all employees, administrators, and regular volunteers of youth-serving organizations (including houses of worship, religious organizations, and nonprofits) to complete training in child abuse & neglect reporting and undergo Live Scan background checks.
+The new California legislation (AB506) requires all employees, administrators, and regular volunteers of youth-serving organizations (including churches, houses of worship, religious organizations, and nonprofits) to complete training in child abuse & neglect reporting and undergo Live Scan background checks.

 Like training and background checks, every Youth Service Organization should already have existing policies in place designed to prevent and correctly respond to child sexual abuse.

-Read our FAQ for our best recommendations on how houses of worship and other youth-service organizations can comply.
+Read our FAQ for our best recommendations on how houses of worship and other youth service organizations can comply.

 Important Changes/Updates to AB506 – September 26, 2022